Alfresco/alfresco-community-repo/README.md

 #### Notes:
 * Make sure the local machine has the ports (5432, 8080, 8082, 8083) set up in the docker-compose.yml file free.
 * The images used in the docker-compose.yml are images that are build in the 'docker-alfresco' and 'docker-share' subfolders of the project - see the relevant sections below
-* If you don't have access to the docker-internal.alfresco.com and quay.io images , or if you want custom data in your docker images, you can use the 'docker-alfresco' and 'docker-share' folders to customize and build your customized docker images that are used in the docker-compose project.
+* If you don't have access to the docker-internal.alfresco.com and quay.io images, or if you want custom data in your docker images, you can use the 'docker-alfresco' and 'docker-share' folders to customize and build your customized docker images that are used in the docker-compose project.
 Just make sure you use proper tags when you create the images and update the docker-compose.yml with these proper tags that you created.

 ## Docker images
 These images are used to build the images used by the docker-compose.yml project to bring up an ACS Community, similar to what the installer did/does.